Thor110/AlienTrilogyRessurected/README.md

 This shows where four enemy types are spawned within the level, in other levels these are clustered together off of the map.

+The four highlighted objects show where player movement was previously blocked.

 I believe these enemy types are placeholders for the players.
 Image taken within our Unity based toolkit.

 <div align="center">